alpaka-group/alpaka3/docs/source/tutorial/device.rst

     :end-before: END-TUTORIAL-devSelect
     :dedent:

-We create an object that can allocate a device of the given device kind for us, but before we need to check if there is a device available.
+We create an object that can allocate a device of the given device kind for us, but first we need to check if there is a device available.
 Maybe there is no device available due to driver issues.

   .. literalinclude:: ../../snippets/example/05_device.cpp